NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application/analytics_server_docker/README.md

         export GOOGLE_MAP_API_KEY=<YOUR GOOGLE_API_KEY>

-3. Download this application by either clicking the download button on top right corner, or using the command
+3. Assuming that the application has been cloned from this repository

         git clone https://github.com/NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application.git

+   use the following command to change the current directory.

         cd ./analytics_server_docker

 4. Change Configurations (Optional)